Connor MacLeod: Animated series

 Connor MacLeod as depicted in the animated series.

 Highlander: The Animated Series aired from 1994 to 1996, presenting a new continuity and taking place on 27th century Earth, roughly 700 years after the planet suffers apocalyptic devastation from a meteorite impact.
 After the devastation causes much of human society to fall, all of Earth's immortals decide to stop the Game so they can preserve knowledge, uncover lost history, and guide humanity rather than kill each other.
 Those who agree cast away their swords and call themselves Jettators (from the French jette, "thrown away").
-The only immortal who decides not to give up of killing and conquest is Kortan, who is ruler over much of Earth by the 27th century.
-He is opposed by young immortal Quentin MacLeod (Miklos Perlos), the last of the Clan MacLeod, and the boy's mentor Don Vincente Marino Ramírez (who resembles Sean Connery but is a different character altogether).
+The only immortal who decides not to give up killing and conquest is Kortan, who is ruler over much of Earth by the 27th century.
+He is opposed by young immortal Quentin MacLeod (Miklos Perlos), the last of Clan MacLeod, and the boy's mentor Don Vincente Marino Ramírez (who resembles Sean Connery but is a different character altogether).
 Quentin has discovered a way to absorb the Quickening of other immortals without killing them, gaining their power and making them mortal in the process.
 He hopes one day to defeat Kortan.

 In the fifth episode of the animated series, entitled "The Sound of Madness", a flashback reveals that Connor MacLeod and Don Vincente Marino Ramírez were friends in the 20th century and both became Jettators soon after the meteorite fell.
 When Kortan says he desires conquest and will not take the vow of non-violence, Connor (wearing his trench coat from the original movie) duels the villain, but loses.
 Realizing he will die in a moment, Connor prophesies that Kortan will be defeated by an immortal of the Clan MacLeod.
 Connor MacLeod is never seen in the series again.